program--/fipio/cran-comments.md

 This is a resubmission.
 This version includes new features.
 See the NEWS.md file for details.

+Additionally, I have fixed redirected URLs in the README.

 ## Test environments

 * GitHub Actions (ubuntu-18.04): devel, release, oldrel, 3.6, 3.5